 Seek veterinary advice immediately;

 Isolate and treat the infected horse(s) as advised by the attending veterinary surgeon.
-In the case of T. equigenitalis, the laboratory will have notified Defra/APHA, who may give directions which must be followed;
+In the case of T. equigenitalis, the laboratory will have notified Defra/APHA, who may give directions which must be followed (see Appendix 11);

-Arrange swabbing of any at risk horses, as advised by the attending veterinary surgeon or, the case of T. equigenitalis, by Defra/APHA or the BEVA AVS.
-The term 'at risk' relates to any horses that may have become infected as a result of direct or indirect transmission of the disease.
+Arrange swabbing of any at risk horses, as advised by the attending veterinary surgeon or, in the case T. equigenitalis, with Defra/APHA or the BEVA Approved Veterinary Surgeon (AVS) (see Appendix 11); The term ‘at risk’ relates to any horse that may have become infected as a result of direct or indirect transmission of the disease